Ericsson/dataplanebook/src/threading/threading.rst

-Had the system's management plane processing been more heavy-weight, or the latency requirements more stringent, an option would have been to employ multithreaded (or multiprocessed) management application, and set the processor affinity so, that the threads could be scheduled on core 1 and 2 as well.
-In such a case, considerations must be made concearning priority between the management and control plane processing.
-Usually, it's undesirable to have a system where a heavy management plane operation may cause severe (but temporary) impact on control plane charateristics.
+Had the system's management plane processing been more heavy-weight, or the latency requirements more stringent, an option would have been to employ multithreading (or multiprocessing) in the management application, and set the processor affinity so, that the threads could be scheduled on core 1 and 2 as well.
+In such a case, considerations must be made concerning priority between the management and control plane processing.
+Usually, it's undesirable to have a system where a heavy management plane operation may cause severe (but temporary) impact on control plane characteristics.

 The example also includes a platform process.
 This process is unrelated to any of the network planes.
 For example, it could be an a